filips123/GimVicUrnik/API/README.md

 ## Contributing

-The API uses ruff, black and mypy for linting the code.
-They are included in project's development dependencies.
+The API uses ruff for linting and formatting the code, and mypy for typechecking.
+They are included in the project's development dependencies.

 Please make sure that your changes are formatted correctly according to the code style:

-* Linting: `ruff gimvicurnik`
+* Linting: `ruff check`
+* Formatting: `ruff format`
 * Typechecking: `mypy gimvicurnik`
-* Formatting: `black gimvicurnik`